 In June 2011, Dong began working for HealthCorps as an accounting intern in the finance department while pursuing his Master of Accounting degree at Baruch College in New York.
 Earlier in 2012, with the skills he gained from HealthCorps, he flexed his entrepreneurial muscle by collaborating on the development of an organic blueberry business in China for five months.
 Upon graduation in August 2012, Dong returned to HealthCorps as full-time analyst to provide analysis and support for the executive management team.
 In his leisure time, Dong likes to play sports and keep a healthy body.

-Neisha Springer: Manager, Office Services and HR + Read bio
+Neisha Springer: Manager, Human Resources and Operations + Read bio

 Neisha Springer joined HealthCorps in 2012 as the Office Manager and Human Resources Generalist.
 She engages with staff on all levels, enjoys embracing a healthier lifestyle and interacting with HealthCorps’ amazing Coordinators.
 HealthCorps is a company that she is proud to work for and contribute to its success from an operations standpoint.
 Neisha comes to HealthCorps a seasoned Human Resources professional with previous experience in Healthcare Public Relations and Human Resources.
 She is currently pursuing her Masters of Science in Human Resources Management and is pleased to bring her expertise to such an illustrious and unique organization.